jaapo/netpro-project/doc/desc/protocols.md

 Protocols
 ---------

 There are three protocols.
 One for client-server communication, second for communication between file servers and the directory server, and third for communication between file servers.

+### Protocol messages
-All protocols are somewhat similar in message format, but each of them have messages for their own purposes.
+All three protocols are similar in message format, but each of them have messages for their own purposes.
 All protocol messages contain headers including transaction id, ids of communicating parties and message type field, and then payload data split into sections.

 **General message format**